 - Apps are responsible for source-based tone mapping when rendering their UI.

-To alleviate this challenge, there are three potential screenshotting implementations:
+To alleviate this challenge, consider three potential screenshotting implementations:

 - Preserve the HDR details of an Ultra HDR image, resulting in a darkened app UI in the screenshot.